BrooksPoltl/SnapConnect/feature_docs/camera-and-ar-features.md

 ### Feature Summary

 This document outlines the implementation plan for enhancing the SnapConnect camera with video recording and a flexible Augmented Reality (AR) text overlay feature.
-The goal is to provide users with a high-performance camera experience and creative tools to add, edit, and manipulate text on their photos and videos.
-The implementation is split into two phases: first, enabling core video capture, and second, building the AR text editor.
+The goal is to provide users with an intuitive, Snapchat-like camera experience and creative tools to add, edit, and manipulate text on their photos and videos.
+The implementation is split into two phases: first, enabling core video capture using `expo-camera`, and second, building the AR text editor.

 ### Technical Implementation Details

-To achieve a fluid and powerful user experience, we will leverage a combination of three key libraries:
+To achieve a fluid and powerful user experience, we will leverage a combination of key libraries:

-1.  **`react-native-vision-camera`**: This will serve as the foundation for all camera-related functionality.
-It is a modern, high-performance library that provides the necessary APIs for high-quality photo and video capture, as well as control over device features like the flash and front/rear cameras.
+1.  **`expo-camera` & `expo-av`**: These will serve as the foundation for all media capture and playback. `expo-camera` is a robust, well-integrated library for high-quality photo and video capture. `expo-av` will be used for seamless video playback during the review process.

 2.  **`react-native-skia`**: We will use Skia to build the AR text editing interface.
 Skia is a 2D graphics engine that allows for the creation of smooth, 60fps animations and interactions.
 It will power the UI for adding, moving, resizing, and rotating text on a canvas layered above the captured media.
-This provides a unified and highly performant editing experience for both images and videos.

 3.  **`ffmpeg-kit-react-native`**: For videos, after the user has finished editing the text overlay in the Skia UI, FFmpeg will be used to "burn" the text permanently onto the video file.
 We will export the Skia text element as a transparent image and use FFmpeg to overlay it on the video.
-While this library increases the app's size, it is the most robust and reliable solution for video manipulation in React Native.

-This hybrid approach gives us a highly interactive editing UI (Skia) combined with a powerful media processing backend (FFmpeg), ensuring a feature-rich and future-proof implementation.
+This approach gives us a stable media capture system (`expo-camera`) and a highly interactive editing UI (`react-native-skia`) combined with a powerful media processing backend (`ffmpeg-kit-react-native`).

 ---